evennia/evennia/docs/sphinx/source/wiki/PortalAndServer.rst

 https://2498159658166209538-a-1802744773732722657-s-sites.googlegroups.com/site/evenniaserver/file-cabinet/evennia*server*portal.png

-As seen above, the Server and Portal are glued together via an AMP (Asynchronous Messaging Protocol) connection.
+The Server and Portal are glued together via an AMP (Asynchronous Messaging Protocol) connection.
 This allows the two programs to communicate.

 Portal and Server Sessions
 --------------------------